 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage II melanoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Treatment of stage III melanoma that can be removed by surgery may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III melanoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV melanoma and recurrent melanoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 For more information from the National Cancer Institute about melanoma, see the following: